 You’ll meet new friends

+In an increasingly lonely world, this day brings us together to remind us of the importance of community and togetherness.
 If you use your day to reach out to those that you normally wouldn’t, you’re bound to run into some new friends.
-Who knows where the day will take you?

 It’s a good thing to do

 Cheer Up the Lonely Day is, at its core, a celebration of friendship and belonging.
+The day teaches us to be kind and empathetic to those who need our help.
 It’s an easy holiday that absolutely improves the lives of those you celebrate with.

 Cheer Up the Lonely Day dates